kitekun/mikuteam/README.md

-Copyright © 2023 ƤӇƠƬƠƝ 𖠰 / MiraiProject Developer ƤӇƠƬƠƝ 𖠰 Team
+Copyright © 2023 yamada 𖠰 / MiraiProject Developer yamada 𖠰 Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in